iamismaill/Data-Visualization-/Power BI/data_professional_survey/README.md

 ## Data Professional Servey

-This project presents an interactive visual representation of the survey results on data professionals' job titles, salaries, and other relevant information.
+In this project I present an interactive visual representation of the survey results on data professionals' job titles, salaries, and other relevant information.
 Using Power BI, I created dashboards that focus on specific aspects of the survey, such as salary ranges, job satisfaction, and career aspirations.

 The dashboards include various types of visualizations, such as bar charts, pie charts, and maps, that provide a clear and concise summary of the survey data.
 Users can explore the data by filtering it based on job titles, salaries, and other variables.